Uganda corporate bank account

 - The majority of the foreign banks in Uganda are concentrated within the capital city of Kampala.
 They tend mostly to be selective, serving a specific clientele of businesses and high income households, leaving the rural population to be largely dependent on local banks;

 - Prior to the financial sector reforms in Uganda, many local banks closed, merged or were acquired.
-This market consolidation strengthened the financial sector and led to an increase in investor confidence.
+This market consolidation strengthened the financial sector over the past decade.

 Healy Consultants' banking services